The Most Relevant Reviews or the Highest Quality Reviews?

 Earlier this week, I wrote about a Google study that explored how reviews from different sources might be aggregated together and how they might be compared to one another.

 The study and Google’s display of starred ratings and listings of numbers of reviews in both organic search results and in Google Place page listings give us a sense of the importance Google places in reviews.
-Google isn’t just looking for the most relevant reviews, but they are also looking for different signals of quality to provide quality reviews.
+Google isn’t just looking for the most relevant reviews, but they are also looking for different quality signals to provide quality reviews.

-This patent filing gives us a sense of how Google might choose the most relevant reviews to display, based upon the quality of the reviews and how those might be clustered together so that representative reviews might be displayed to people who want to be able to access reviews quickly.
+This patent filing gives us a sense of how Google might choose the most relevant reviews to display, based upon the quality of the reviews and how those might be clustered together to display representative reviews to people who want to access reviews quickly.

 Google’s quality scores for Adwords advertisements and landing pages have been used to help set a price for sponsored ads within Google’s search results for a while now.
-I recently wrote about a Google patent filing for web publishers pages that would help determine how much those site owners might earn for displaying Google Adsense ads based upon the quality of their pages.
-Google’s Panda updates for search rankings and the blog posts that Google has published about it have provided us with guidelines for building quality sites.
+I recently wrote about a Google patent filing for web publishers’ pages that would help determine how much those site owners might earn for displaying Google Adsense ads based upon the quality of their pages.
+In addition, Google’s Panda updates for search rankings and the blog posts that Google has published about it have provided us with guidelines for building quality sites.

-Quality can seem like an abstraction – an aspect of something that’s both hard to define and to measure, and that might be subjective enough to mean quite different things to different people.
+Quality can seem like an abstraction – an aspect of something that’s both hard to define and measure and that might be subjective enough to mean quite different things to different people.
 But, we’ve been seeing over and over in different contexts that Google is more than willing to define “quality” features or attributes of advertisements, landing pages, advertising publishers pages, web pages, and now in reviews.